IN THIS ARTICLE

 To make sure you can safely take pazopanib, tell your doctor if you have any of these other conditions:

 It is not known whether pazopanib passes into breast milk or if it could harm a nursing baby.
-Do not use this medication without telling your doctor if you are breast-feeding a baby.
+You should not breast-feed while you are using pazopanib.

 How should I take pazopanib (Votrient)?